The Shores of the Cosmic Ocean

 which compresses the history of the universe so far into 1 "year".

-It's a fairly decent and useful way of contrasting the lengthy existence of the universe
+It's a fairly decent and useful way of making a point of contrast between

-with the fairly recent introduction of Man's evolution to an intelligent and sentient form,
+and the fairly recent introduction of our Earthly intelligent and sentient form,

-able to contemplate his own existence in this grand scheme of things.
+able to contemplate our own existence in this grand scheme of things.

 And with that, the first episode of Cosmos bows out, leaving much for its audience to ponder,